Kappa-Dev/KappaTools/README.md

 ## Benchmarks

 The Table 1 and Fig. 4 in the in the tool paper `Incremental Reachability Analysis for the Rule-Based Modeling Language Kappa` were generated, respectively, by the scripts `script_disable_and_add_rules` and `script_compare_working_set_size`.

+These scripts are written in bash, therefore they will unfortunately not work on Windows.

 ### Table 1: compare the incremental and non-incremental runtimes

 Run the whole analysis with: